kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 These interfaces are intentionally framework-neutral.
 A framework that integrates cleanly with them can be enterprise-grade without owning them.
 This is likely to become even more important over time.

-## The Framework Universe Is No Longer the Only Integration Strategy
+## The Framework Universe Is No Longer the Only Integration Strategy { #integration-strategy }

 Historically, the easiest path was often: